-Using lectures, tutorials, and visits to archives within institutions in the City of Edinburgh, attention will be paid to the ways in which the archive as a space and archiving as a process determine the nature of knowledge and the questions that can be asked by researchers.
+Using lectures, tutorials, and, depending on current government and university guidelines, digital or in-person visits to archives within institutions in the City of Edinburgh, attention will be paid to the ways in which the archive as a space and archiving as a process determine the nature of knowledge and the questions that can be asked by researchers.
 The research elective is of particular benefit to UG geography students for whom the focus of their dissertation is historical (broadly understood) and involves textual analysis and interpretation.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 |Academic year 2021/22, Not available to visiting students (SS1)